Jishaxe/fquery/README.md

 #### When `action` is `array`
-`action` is put into a variable called `acarr` `action` becomes `acarr[0]`
+`action` is put into a variable called `acarr`

+`action` becomes `acarr[0]`

 `acargs` is then a concatenation of `acarr` and `acargs`

+// could provide example of what acargs and acarr looks like here

 The easy way of thinking about it, is that this array works just like passing in a list of arguments, as you would normally, but because it's an array, can be modified programatically, or re-used.